Brand Name: Symmetrel

 What is Amantadine?

-Amantadine is an antiviral drug used to prevent certain types of the flu by stopping the virus’s growth, and to treat respiratory symptoms of the flu.
+Amantadine (brand name: Symmetrel) is an antiviral drug used to prevent certain types of the flu by stopping the virus’s growth, and to treat respiratory symptoms of the flu.
 It is not a substitute for a flu vaccination.
 The CDC does not recommend treating the flu with amantadine in the U.S. because of a developed resistance caused by the circulating strains1.

 Amantadine is also used to alleviate symptoms of Parkinson’s Disease such as tremors.
 It is thought to work by stimulating the production of dopamine.
 Increased dopamine can also help symptoms of ADHD; it is sometimes used off-label to treat ADHD symptoms in some patients.
 This use is not approved by the FDA, but studies suggest that treatment plans developed by William Singer, M.D. and Dr. Roger Cohen effectively improved executive functioning and sensory integration with low doses of amantadine2.
 A study found some beneficial effects of amantadine for children with ADHD, as well3.